brunogaudino/class-diary/README.md

 # class-diary
-A simple class diary build with java
+A class diary build with java